 Workmen can sometimes be seen crafting new and bespoke products and are happy to answer questions.
 Recent commissions include the slate peace plaque at Treborth and Llanberis, the Memorial plaque at Ffestiniog Highland Railway commemorating railway staff who served during the Great War, and a slate plaque in recognition of Chris Gunter’s record 93 caps for Wales!

 Head East on the A55 expressway, with good coastal views and visit Bodnant Garden.
 It is one of the most beautiful gardens in the UK overlooking the Conwy Valley towards the Snowdonia range.

 The Gardens were created by five generations of one family and are in two parts.
 The upper garden around Bodnant Hall consists of the terraced gardens and informal lawns shaded by trees.
 The lower portion, known as the "Dell" is formed by the valley of the River Hiraethlyn and contains the Wild garden.
 It is famous for the laburnum Arch that flowers in June each year.

 Alternatively, you could take a tour around Aber Falls distillery, which includes laboratory experiences, master classes and samplings of their premium quality spirits.
 The tour is available for a maximum of 12 people and the route is fully accessible.
 Sensible footwear must be worn.
 The tour lasts around 40 minutes and runs between 12 noon and 1700 hours.

 Continue on onward journey.

-You may choose to stay longer and combine a North Wales and South Wales itinerary.
-Don't forget that you can fly from Cardiff to Anglesey and vice versa in just over an hour with Flybe.
-Please note that there are no services on weekends or bank holidays.
+You may choose to stay longer and combine with our South Wales itinerary.
+Don't forget that you can fly from Anglesey to Cardiff and vice versa in just over an hour with Eastern Airways.